Loncin Motorcycle Co., Ltd.

-Loncin Motorcycle Co., Ltd. (隆鑫摩托车有限公司) is a Chinese motorcycle and engine manufacturer based in Chongqing, China.
 It is one of the largest motorcycle producers in China and part of the Loncin Holdings industrial group.
 The company designs and manufactures motorcycles, engines, and general-purpose power equipment for both domestic and export markets.
 Loncin is also known internationally for its long-standing manufacturing partnership with BMW Motorrad.

 History

 Loncin Motorcycle Co., Ltd. was established in 1993 by Chinese entrepreneur Tu Jianhua.
 Headquartered in Chongqing, a hub for Chinese motorcycle production, the company rapidly expanded its output through the 1990s and 2000s, producing engines and small-displacement motorcycles for export to Asia, Africa, and Europe.

 By the mid-2000s, Loncin became one of the “Big Four” Chinese motorcycle manufacturers, alongside Lifan, Zongshen, and Jialing.
 The company diversified into ATV and utility engine production and established a research and development center for four-stroke and fuel-injected powertrains.

 Partnership with BMW Motorrad

 In 2005, Loncin signed a strategic partnership with BMW Motorrad to manufacture single-cylinder engines for the BMW F650GS and BMW G650GS.

 Under this collaboration, Loncin built BMW-designed engines under strict quality control at its Chongqing plant.
 In 2019, the partnership expanded to include the new 895 cc parallel-twin engines used in the BMW F900R, BMW F900XR, and BMW F900GS models.

 The partnership is regarded as one of the most successful examples of European-Chinese industrial cooperation in the motorcycle sector, with engines meeting the same performance and durability standards as those assembled in Germany.